qutip/qutip-notebooks/examples/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 from qutip import *
 from qutip.nonmarkov.heom import HEOMSolver, BosonicBath

-# Import mpmath functions for evaluation of correlation functions:
+# Import mpmath functions for evaluation of gamma and zeta functions in the expression for the correlation:

 from mpmath import mp
-from mpmath import zeta
-from mpmath import gamma

 mp.dps = 15
 mp.pretty = True